Master the GPAT: Free Full-Length & Topic-Wise Mock Tests

 - Pharmaceutical Management

-- Step 1: Registration: Visit the official NBEMS website and register with a valid email ID and mobile number to generate login credentials.
+- Registration: Visit the official NBEMS website during the application window and register with a valid email ID and mobile number.

-- Step 3: Upload Documents: Upload scanned copies of your recent passport-sized photograph and signature in the specified format and size.
+- Upload documents: Upload a recent passport-sized photograph and signature as per the required format and file size.

-- Step 4: Fee Payment: Pay the application fee online via debit card, credit card, or net banking.
+- Pay the exam fee: Complete the payment using debit card, credit card or net banking.

-- Scorecard Validity: The GPAT scorecard is valid for three years from the date of the result declaration, for the purpose of M.Pharm admissions and PhD admissions.
-However, for the AICTE stipend, it is generally valid for one year.
+- Scorecard validity: The GPAT scorecard is generally valid for three years for M.Pharm / PhD admissions.
+For the AICTE PG scholarship, it is normally used for admission in the immediate academic session.

-- If the tie persists, the candidate older in age will be ranked higher.
+- If still tied, the older candidate is ranked higher.

 Frequently Asked Questions (FAQs)

-Q1: Who conducts the GPAT exam?
-NTA or NBEMS?
+Q1: Who conducts the GPAT exam now – NTA or NBEMS?

-As of the recent updates, the National Board of Examinations in Medical Sciences (NBEMS) is the conducting body for the GPAT exam.
-It was previously conducted by the National Testing Agency (NTA).
+As per recent changes, the National Board of Examinations in Medical Sciences (NBEMS) conducts the GPAT exam.
+Earlier, GPAT was conducted by the National Testing Agency (NTA).

-Q2: Is GPAT mandatory for M.Pharm admission in India?
+Q2: Is GPAT compulsory for M.Pharm admission in India?

-It is mandatory for admission into most AICTE/PCI-approved institutions and for receiving the AICTE PG stipend.
-While some private or state universities might have their own entrance tests, a GPAT score is the most widely accepted and preferred criterion for M.Pharm admissions.
+For most AICTE/PCI-approved institutes and for the AICTE PG stipend, a GPAT score is required.
+Some private or state universities may have their own entrance tests, but GPAT remains the most widely accepted and preferred option for M.Pharm admissions.

-GPAT-qualified candidates who take admission in an AICTE-approved M.Pharm program are eligible for a monthly stipend of ₹12,400 for 24 months, subject to institute-level verification and adherence to academic requirements.
+GPAT-qualified candidates who join an AICTE-approved M.Pharm course are generally eligible for a monthly stipend of ₹12,400 for up to 24 months, subject to the current AICTE rules and satisfactory academic performance.

-Q4: Is the GPAT score required for NIPER JEE?
+Q4: Do I need a GPAT score for NIPER JEE?

 Yes.
-A valid GPAT score is a mandatory eligibility requirement to apply for the NIPER Joint Entrance Examination (NIPER JEE), which is the gateway to all NIPER institutes.
+A valid GPAT score is a basic eligibility requirement to appear for NIPER JEE, which is the entrance exam for all NIPER institutes in India.

-There is no limit on the number of attempts for the GPAT exam.
-A candidate can appear for the exam as many times as they wish, provided they meet the eligibility criteria each time.
+No. There is no restriction on the number of attempts.
+You can appear for GPAT as many times as you like, provided you satisfy the eligibility criteria each time.

-The GPAT scorecard is valid for three (3) years from the date of the result declaration for the purpose of M.Pharm or PhD admissions.
-However, for availing the AICTE stipend, the score is typically valid for one year (for admission in the immediate academic session).
+The GPAT scorecard is typically valid for three years for admissions to M.Pharm or PhD programs.
+For the AICTE stipend, it is usually considered for the immediate next academic year’s admission.

 Q8: What is considered a “good score” in GPAT?

 Q9: I am a B.Pharm lateral entry student.
-Am I eligible for GPAT?
+Can I appear for GPAT?